-As a committee, you will welcome everyone that is interested to join the branch.
-Anyone who attends the branch or maintains an interest in another way (e.g. by asking to be on a branch mailing list) will automatically be known as a 'member' of the branch.
+As support group leaders, you will welcome everyone that is interested to join the support group.
+Anyone who attends the support group or maintains an interest in another way (e.g. by asking to be on a support group mailing list) will automatically be known as a 'member' of the support group.